|Site Map | Bulletin Home | Temple University|

-The campus is home to Temple's Ambler College, which houses the Department of Landscape Architecture and Horticulture, the Department of Community and Regional Planning (B.S. and M.S. programs), and the Center for Sustainable Communities at Temple University Ambler.
+The campus is home to Temple's School of Environmental Design (formerly Ambler College), which houses the Department of Landscape Architecture and Horticulture, the Department of Community and Regional Planning (B.S. and M.S. programs), and the Center for Sustainable Communities at Temple University Ambler.

 The beautiful landscaped grounds, also known as the Landscape Arboretum of Temple University Ambler, feature formal gardens, a sustainable wetland garden, a green roof garden, an herb garden, wooded areas, a native plant propagation center, and much more.

 For a change of pace and scenery, Ambler students can also take courses at Main Campus, Temple University Center City, or the Health Sciences Center.
 (See Bus Service below.)

 After graduating, many Temple students continue their graduate work at the Temple University Fort Washington Graduate and Professional Center.
 See the Off–Site Class Locations/Fort Washington section below.

 For more information about Ambler programs, please call 267-468-8000 or check the Temple University Ambler web site at www.ambler.temple.edu.

 Academic Awards and Standards and Honor Societies at Ambler